stat231-01-s20/data-science-diaries/pages/where.md

+---
+layout: misc
-## Where are we?
+title: Where are we?
+---

 ![](where_files/figure-markdown_strict/unnamed-chunk-1-1.png)![](where_files/figure-markdown_strict/unnamed-chunk-1-2.png)

 ### What's the temperature where we are?
 Using Google's BigQuery API

-In one homework assignment, students connected to [Google's BigQuery API](https://cloud.google.com/bigquery/public-data "BigQuery Public Data") to access a public dataset containing weather information collected by NOAA.
+In one homework assignment, students connected to [Google's BigQuery API](https://cloud.google.com/bigquery/public-data "BigQuery Public Data"){:target="\_blank"}
+to access a public dataset containing weather information collected by NOAA.
 They identified a weather station in the state or country in which they were currently residing, and plotted the average temperature by